 Evening Meeting Agenda

-6:00 PM: Industry Exhibits and Networking Cocktail
+6:00 PM: Industry Exhibits and Annual Holiday Mixer

 7:30 PM: CME Program